Article Availability

 Response

 After successful execution of the POST request, you will receive a response containing the HTTP 207 response code.
-This multi-status response provides a status and an optional description value for every offer blocker specified in the request.
-Offer blockers that were successfully created will be enriched with an id field.
+This multi-status response provides a status and an optional description value for every pause blocker specified in the request.
+Pause blockers that were successfully created will be enriched with an id field.
 This blocker id is important as it needs to be used in a delete request in case the blocker should be removed again.

 NOTE: The id found in the response must be used to delete a blocker !